Jim Ross (Australian footballer)

 James Allan Ross (18 October 1927 – 18 September 2015) was an Australian rules footballer in the VFL.
 He was a star ruckman and centre half-forward.

 Ross won three club Best and Fairest awards.
 He left St Kilda and coached in Tasmania when only 26 years old, winning All-Australian selection in 1958.

-He was the fifth Tasmanian inducted into St Kilda's Hall of Fame.
-During his career at St Kilda he represented Victoria four times.
+He was a member of St Kilda's Team of the Century, and he was the fifth Tasmanian inducted into St Kilda's Hall of Fame.
+During his career at St Kilda, he represented Victoria four times.

-Ross died at the Launceston General Hospital in Launceston, Tasmania on 18 September 2015.
+Ross died at the Launceston General Hospital in Launceston, Tasmania, on 18 September 2015.